Learn how to engage your abs and set your abs alight with this Pilates workout from Ponzu’s Oscar Searle

 • Now you are going to control your spinal posture, through concentrating on flattening the main curves against the ground.

-• Visualise a large hand is hovering over your belly, breathe in, and gently touch your hand with your belly button as it expands.
+• Visualize a large hand is hovering over your belly, breathe in, and gently touch your hand with your belly button as it expands.

 • As you breathe out, the big hand is going to gently push you to the floor, imprinting your lower back to ground.